2021 rank: 27

-Whittier sometimes gets lost among its trendier neighbors such as Five Points and City Park West, but its residential feel sets the historic district apart.
-Many of the area’s beautifully crafted brick homes were originally built for blue-collar workers in the late 1800s.
-Strong walking and biking scores, plus the nearby 30th and Downing light rail station, means residents get the best of both worlds: a community-oriented neighborhood that’s close enough to the city to benefit from all of the best urban conveniences.
+Whittier is another neighborhood marking its first appearance on this list since 2019.
+The centrally located neighborhood was once overlooked in favor of its trendier neighbors (Five Points, City Park West), but with home prices jumping from the mid-$550,000s to the low $700,000s, it’s clear that the message is out.
+The historic district has a residential feel that’s missing from some of its bordering ’hoods; many of the area’s beautifully crafted brick homes were originally built for blue-collar workers in the late 1800s.
+Its high walkability rating, plus the nearby 30th and Downing light rail station, means residents get the best of both worlds: a true community-oriented neighborhood (with the well-regarded Whittier ECE-8 School) that’s close enough to the city to benefit from all of the best urban conveniences.

 Eat & Drink

 Yes, Whittier is coming into its own, but your best bet for F&B still lies in adjacent neighborhoods.
 One beloved spot has been a mainstay within its boundaries, though: Whittier Cafe, one of the city’s best coffee shops (according to, well, us) is a neighborhood hub where all of the coffee—and beer and wine—comes from Africa.

 It’s not quite a bar, but at the Beer Spa, guests can unwind with a brew while soaking in a tub infused with hops, barley, and herbs.